Zobasky/mode-developers/README.md

 If you have found an issue or bug, please create an [issue](https:/https://github.com/mode-network/mode-developers).

-If it's a quick fix, such as a misspelled word or a broken link, feel free to skip creating an issue.
+Feel free to skip creating an issue if it's a quick fix, such as a misspelled word or a broken link.
 You can create a [pull request](https://github.com/mode-network/mode-developers/pulls) directly.

 ## Have feedback for us?